 1) A customer has questions on activation fee;

 3) A customer has questions on account cancellation; and

 4) The customer has questions on forms of payment and/or invoicing.

 The patent provides a rich look at how this taxonomy may have been helpful when having to supply information to advertising customers.

-The patent shows us information about how the classification algorithm it uses might work to cluster documents and hierarchically organize them, like this:
+The patent shows us information about how the classification algorithm it uses might work on clustering documents and hierarchically organizing them, like this:

 In the above example, the clustering module may define a cluster that contains documents (or references to documents) having both the words “inbox” and “capacity” in their text.
 Another cluster may include documents having both the words “drop” and “call,” and so on.
 In some implementations, one or more rules can specify, e.g., what words may be used for clustering, the frequency of such words, and the like.
-For example, the clustering module can be configured to group documents where a given word or synonyms of the given word are presently more than five times.
+For example, the clustering module can be configured to group documents where a given the word or synonyms of the given word are presently more than five times.
 In another example, the clustering module can be configured to group documents where any of a pre-defined set of words is present at least once.

 Google has started using machine learning processes to solve problems like customer support.
 This approach aims at making it easier for people inside of Google to help solve customer problems by better understanding those problems and organizing information about how to solve them.